 To perform the following steps, you must be the only user logged in to GemStone.
 Once you start the next step, other logins will be suspended.

-Step A8.
-Restore the most recent full backup to the new repository by sending the message restoreFromBackup: fileOrDevice.
-This method automatically detects whether a backup is compressed or not and reads it accordingly.
+Step 8.
+Restore the most recent full backup to the new repository by sending the message restoreFromBackup: or restoreFromBackups:.
+These methods automatically detect whether a backup is compressed or not and reads it accordingly.